Other Philosophy & Religion

 Bachelor’s Degree Starting Salary

 The U.S. Department of Education found that students who graduated in 2015-2017 with a bachelor’s degree in other philosophy and religious studies made a median starting salary of $21,400 per year.
 During this timeframe, most salaries fell between $21,400 (25th percentile) and $21,400 (75th percentile).

 Salaries According to BLS

-The median salary for someone in a career related to other philosophy and religious studies is $82,420.
+Other Philosophy and Religious Studies majors often go into careers with median salaries of $82,420.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Other Philosophy & Religion

 Some careers associated with other philosophy and religious studies require an advanced degree while some may not even require a bachelor’s.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 |Education Level||Percentage of Workers|